 - sores in the mouth, anus, or genitals

-HIV is diagnosed by a simple blood test that looks for the presence of antibodies produced by the body in an attempt to fight the virus, as well as the proteins produced by the virus during replication.
+HIV is diagnosed by a blood test or oral swab that looks for the presence of antibodies produced by the body in an attempt to fight the virus, as well as the proteins produced by the virus during replication.

-It can take anywhere from several weeks to several months for these antibodies to show up in tests.
-Repeat testing may be necessary depending on the initial time of exposure.
+Repeat testing may be necessary, depending on the initial time of exposure.

-If a person has a diagnosis of HIV and they then receive a CD4 cell count result of under 200 cells/mm3, or who are diagnosed with certain opportunistic infections, will then be considered to have a diagnosis of AIDS rather than HIV.
+If a person has a diagnosis of HIV and they then receive a CD4 cell count result of under 200 cells/mm3 or are experiencing certain opportunistic infections, they will have a diagnosis of AIDS.

-Proper treatment plans and early intervention mean those with HIV can enjoy a relatively good quality of life.
+Proper treatment plans and early intervention mean those with HIV can enjoy a good quality of life.
 Treatment will be provided by a team of professionals, not only doctors.

-People with HIV or AIDS are generally prescribed a combination of highly active antiretroviral therapy (HAART) drugs to help to slow down the progression of HIV.
+People with either HIV or AIDS normally use a combination of highly active antiretroviral therapy (HAART) drugs that help to slow the progression of the virus.